lejaja9/Riddlers/README.md

             * 1 two-cent coin and 2 pennies
             * 2 two-cent coins

             We can see that the last 3 combinations to make 6 cents are the exact same as the three combinations of making 4 cents plus a two-cent coin.
+Thus, the number of combinations to make 6 cents using only pennies and two-cent coins is 1 (all pennies) + 3 (number of combinations making 4 cents).
 From there, I derived a recursive relation, where row indicates what coins are avaliable and col indicating the target value:

             ```python
             dp[row][col] = dp[row-1][col] + dp[row][col-(coin value)]